acmesh-official/acme.sh/dnsapi/README.md

 ## 17. Use Domain-Offensive/Resellerinterface/Domainrobot API

+ATTENTION: You need to be a registered Reseller to be able to use the ResellerInterface.
+As a normal user you can not use this method.

 You will need your login credentials (Partner ID+Password) to the Resellerinterface, and export them before you run `acme.sh`:
 ```
 export DO_PID="KD-1234567"